trace-n/she_codes_news/README.md

 - [X] Log-in/log-out
     - Login page for user to enter username and password
-    - User can also Sign up if they do not have a login account
+    - User can also "Sign up" if they do not have a login account
     - User is taken back to news homepage with updated nav bar
     - User can sign out from nav bar from sign out icon and is taken back to news homepage